appwrite/sdk-generator/README.md

 Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification in the near future.

-## Examples

-You can view examples of generated code libraries in the [examples](examples) directory.

 ## Getting Started

 Install using composer: